toad-lib/toad/toad-msg/README.md

 `Message` does not require an allocator and has no opinions about what kind of collection it uses internally to store these values.

-It solves this problem by being generic over the collections it needs and uses a `Collection` trait to capture its idea of what makes a collection useful.
+It solves this problem by being generic over the collections it needs and uses an `Array` trait to capture its idea of what makes a collection useful.

 This means that you may use a provided implementation (for `Vec` or `tinyvec::ArrayVec`)